ObolNetwork/obol-docs/docs/faq/dkg_failure.md

 In order to retry the DKG process one must delete the following entities, if present:

 - `validator_keys` directory
 - `cluster-lock.json` file
 - `deposit-data.json` file

 :::caution
 The `charon-enr-private-key` file **must be preserved**, failure to do so requires the DKG process to be restarted from the beginning by creating a new cluster definition.
 :::
-If you're doing a DKG with a custom cluster definition - for example, create with `charon create dkg` rather than the Obol Launchpad - you can re-use the same file.
+If you're doing a DKG with a custom cluster definition - for example, create with `charon create dkg`, rather than the Obol Launchpad - you can re-use the same file.

 Once this process has been completed, the cluster operators can retry a DKG.